psharma04/academic-kickstart/content/courses/chemistry-hsc/module-6.md

 - Acids such as Hydrochloric Acid can be used to lower the pH

-  > Kinda weird that you can buy nearly pure strong acids in a 25L container from a pool shop and no one will question it :woman_shrugging: like they're not even expensive or anything
+  > Kinda weird that you can buy concentrated strong acids in a 25L container from a pool shop and no one will question it :woman_shrugging: like they're not even expensive or anything

 - Substances such as sodium carbonate $(\ce{Na2CO3})$ can be added to raise the pH if it's too low